 (3) A center must designate an alternate nursing director who meets the qualifications as specified in this section who will assume the responsibilities of the nursing director when the nursing director is unavailable during the center's operating hours.

-(4) The nursing director must not be included in the center's staffing ratio when the center's actual census is four or more minors.

-(5) The nursing director must not be included in the center's staffing ratio when the center's actual census is less than four minors and the nursing director is also functioning as the administrator.
+(4) The nursing director must not be included in the center's staffing ratio when the center's actual census is less than four minors and the nursing director is also functioning as the administrator.